Home / Academics / College Counseling / What We Do Best

 We Know Our Students!

-The assigned college counselor writes a detailed recommendation that is a fully researched biography, telling the unique story of each senior.
-We begin formal meetings with juniors and their parents in January and continue to meet individually with students and parents on different aspects of the process: visiting colleges, determining what is a good fit, creating a list of schools to apply to, guidance on testing, editing and advice on applications, and much more.
+After spring break of their sophomore year, students are assigned a college counselor who serves as an academic advisor who collaborates with them to select appropriate courses based on their intellectual curiosities.
+By creating the relationship this early, their college counselor is able to build a robust and supportive partnership that contributes to a joyful college search process which starts in earnest in junior year.
+We begin formal meetings with juniors and their parents in January and continue to meet individually with students and parents on different aspects of the process: visiting colleges, determining what is a good fit, creating a list of schools to apply to, guidance on testing, editing and advice on applications and essays, and much more.

 We Work With Our Students To Get It Done!